When: 11 May 2017 – 3 June 2017

 Garage Barbershop culminates with an exhibition at Blacktown Arts Centre, sharing photographic portraiture and urban reportage from acclaimed photographer Harold David alongside video interviews with barbershop regulars.
 You’ll also be able to get your ‘check up from the neck up’ with the barbers providing on site cuts by appointment.

-Visitors can make an appointment for a cut, fade or shave by Charles Lomu and the ‘Original 5’ every Thursday during the exhibition.
+Visitors can make an appointment for a free cut, fade or shave by Charles Lomu and the ‘Original 5’ every Thursday during the exhibition.

 The modern barbershop has been a place for men to gather, talk, groom and even sing.
 Once a place for bloodletting or to have a tooth removed, barbershops have evolved into special places; much like a mens shed with a different type of tool.